Nashville Public Library: Programs and services

 The Nashville Public Library features a variety of public programming.
 The library offers puppet shows in the Main Library as well as throughout the Nashville community.

 The library offers digital collections, e-book and audiobook downloads, language learning services, and computer classes.
 There are a variety of book clubs hosted throughout the library system.

-In 2010, the Nashville Public Library began partnering with Metropolitan Nashville Public Schools to offer the students access to the public library materials.
+In 2010, the Nashville Public Library began partnering with Metropolitan Nashville Public Schools to offer students access to the public library materials.
 Called "Limitless Libraries," this program offers access to approximately 1.5 million information resources.

 The Main Library's Special Collections Division contains several archival and oral history collections highlighting Nashville history.
-Among them, the Civil Rights Room, documenting the Civil Rights Movement in Nashville, and an oral history collection documenting the 2010 Tennessee floods in Nashville.
+Among the highlights are the Civil Rights Room, documenting the Civil Rights Movement in Nashville, and an oral history collection documenting the 2010 Tennessee floods.

-Portraits
+In 2017, NPL eliminated overdue fines in order to increase accessibility of book borrowing.

-The library includes many portraits of Tennesseans, including former mayor and Confederate veteran Randal William McGavock.
+Be Well at NPL is a program that increases access to free wellness classes and resources to address health improvement priorities of Davidson County.
+NPL received a community engagement award through the National Institutes of Health, National Library of Medicine and NNLM-SEA to promote health literacy and equity across the city of Nashville.
+Since its inception, the program has grown tremendously and became successful, serving over 32,000 Nashvillians and library visitors with free programs that include mental health education, meditation, yoga, physical health, community gardening, family support classes, and more.
+Your Mind Matters, an initiative promoting mental health literacy, has received national recognition and is promoted by the American Library Association as the first of its kind.